 “I needed to know what my cap was when I was looking.”

 As a practical buyer looking as much for an investment as a place to call home, Karyn did her research and set out ground rules for herself.
 One of her most important rules was that she had to make a down payment of at least 20%.
 Doing this meant she would avoid paying for CMHC insurance – a mandatory purchase for any homebuyer with a down payment of less than 20% – and would qualify for a 30-year amortization, thus lowering her monthly mortgage payments.

 When speaking to her mortgage broker, Karyn made sure to only get pre-approved within her own, self-imposed limits.

 “I was really clear about that because I needed to know what my cap was when I was looking,” she explains.
 “Not what I could potentially be pre-approved for because that could be higher, but what I could actually spend and still have my 20% down.
 And that’s what I worked with when I started looking [for homes].”

 Thinking about buying your first home?
 Our mortgage affordability calculator can help you figure out how much you can afford to spend.

-For Karyn, a withdrawal from her RRSP using the home buyer’s plan made up the majority of her down payment.
-Under the home buyer’s plan first-time homebuyers can withdraw up to $25,000 from their RRSP tax-free to buy a home, on the condition they pay themselves back over 15 years.
+For Karyn, a withdrawal from her RRSP using the Home Buyers' Plan made up the majority of her down payment.
+Under the Home Buyers' Plan first-time home buyers can withdraw up to $35,000 from their RRSP tax-free to buy a home, on the condition they pay themselves back over 15 years.